Nde-Code/nde-shortener/README.md

     "forceConsistentCasingInFileNames": true,
     "types": ["./worker-configuration.d.ts"]
   },
+  "include": ["utilities", "worker-configuration.d.ts", "main.ts", "config.ts", "types"],
-  "include": ["src", "utilities", "worker-configuration.d.ts"], "exclude": ["node_modules", "dist"]
+  "exclude": ["node_modules", "dist"]
 }
 ```

 this is the minimum TypeScript configuration required to make the project work.

 ⚠️ **Note:** When you’ve configured environment variables, this command may sometimes include your secrets directly in the generated type file.
 Be very careful, so always review this file (`worker-configuration.d.ts`) before committing or sharing your code.
+This file has been added to `.gitignore` and is excluded from the source tree in VS Code by default.
 (1)

+This project doesn't rely on any external libraries or dependencies, so there's no `package.json` or npm-related files.

 ## Replacing `Deno.*` in the Original Code: